AshishDev-16/ai-mock-interview/README.md

 An intelligent interview preparation platform that helps users practice and improve their interviewing skills using AI-powered feedback and analysis.

 ![Hero Section Screenshot](public/screenshots/hero.png)
-*(Add a screenshot of your hero section with the animated background)*

 ## ✨ Features